About Parlin

 Criminal Records

 The criminal records system in Gunnison County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Gunnison County Sheriff's Office and local police departments maintain these records, while the Colorado Bureau of Investigation (CBI) provides statewide background checks.
-Residents can request background checks through the CBI, which offers a comprehensive overview of an individual's criminal history in Colorado.
-The sex offender registry is also accessible to the public, providing information on registered offenders residing in the county.
+Residents can request background checks through the CBI, which offers a overview of an individual's criminal history in Colorado.
+The sex offender registry is also accessible to the public, providing information on registered offenders residing in Gunnison County.

 Economy & Demographics

 Parlin's economy is largely driven by the outdoor recreation industry, with many local residents employed in tourism-related businesses.
 The town's proximity to the Gunnison National Forest and the Gunnison River make it a popular destination for fishing, hiking, and other outdoor activities.
-Additionally, Parlin is home to a number of small businesses, including restaurants, retail shops, and service providers that cater to both residents and visitors.
+Parlin is home to a number of small businesses, including restaurants, retail shops, and service providers that cater to both People.
+The Gunnison County Economic Development Office, located at 221 N Wisconsin St, Gunnison, CO 81230, can provide more information on the local economy and workforce.

 Elections & Voter Records